oshodiS/RepoAgent/markdown_docs/repo_agent/parallel_summarization.md

 stuff_chain = StuffDocumentsChain(llm_chain=LLMChain(llm=ChatOpenAI(temperature=0.1, model_name="GPT-3"), prompt=PromptTemplate.from_template("""Write a concise summary of the following: "{text}" CONCISE SUMMARY:""), document_variable_name="text"))
 ***
 ### FunctionDef get_reduce_chain(self)
-**get_reduce_chain**: The function of get_reduce_chain is to generate a reduce chain for summarization tasks using a predefined template and language model.
+**get_reduce_chain**: The function of get_reduce_chain is to generate a reduce chain for summarization tasks.

 **parameters**:
 - None

-**Code Description**:
-The get_reduce_chain function initializes a reduce_template containing a predefined summarization format.
-It then creates a PromptTemplate object using the template, followed by initializing an LLMChain object with a specified language model and the created prompt.
-Finally, the function returns the generated reduce_chain for further summarization tasks.
+**Code Description**: The get_reduce_chain function initializes a reduce_template containing a predefined summarization prompt.
+It then creates a PromptTemplate object using the reduce_template, followed by the instantiation of an LLMChain object with the specified language model and prompt.
+The function returns the generated reduce_chain for further processing in the parallel summarization workflow.

-This function is called within the __init__ method of the ParallelSummarizator class to set up the reduce_chain attribute during object initialization.
-The reduce_chain is utilized alongside other chains for processing and summarizing documents within the parallel summarization workflow.
+In the project, the get_reduce_chain function is called within the __init__ method of the ParallelSummarizator class to set up the reduce_chain attribute.
+This attribute is essential for summarizing the overall contents of documents efficiently.

-**Note**:
-Developers can customize the reduce_template to adjust the summarization format according to specific requirements.
-Additionally, the language model used for summarization can be modified by passing a different model_name parameter during object initialization.
+**Note**: Developers utilizing the get_reduce_chain function should understand its role in generating a summarization chain and its integration within the ParallelSummarizator object for effective document summarization tasks.

 **Output Example**:
-A generated reduce_chain object ready for summarizing documents based on the predefined template and language model.
+reduce_chain = LLMChain(llm=ChatOpenAI, prompt=PromptTemplate)
 ***
 ### FunctionDef get_parallel_summary(self, docs)
 **get_parallel_summary**: The function of get_parallel_summary is to process a list of documents concurrently using a ThreadPoolExecutor and return the results.